awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 # Using Amazon EC2 Compute Instances<a name="using-ec2"></a>

-In the following topic, you can find an overview of using compute instances on a Snowball Edge device, including conceptual information, procedures, and examples\.
+This topic provides an overview of using Amazon EC2 compute instances on an AWS Snowball Edge device, including conceptual information, procedures, and examples\.

 **Note**
 These features are not supported in the Asia Pacific \(Mumbai\) AWS Region\.

 ## Overview<a name="ec2-overview-edge"></a>

-You can run Amazon EC2 compute instances hosted on a Snowball Edge with the new `sbe1`, `sbe-c`, and `sbe-g` instance types\.
+You can run Amazon EC2 compute instances hosted on a Snowball Edge with the `sbe1`, `sbe-c`, and `sbe-g` instance types\.
 The `sbe1` instance type works on devices with the Snowball Edge Storage Optimized option\.
 The `sbe-c` instance type works on devices with the Snowball Edge Compute Optimized option\.
 Both the `sbe-c` and `sbe-g` instance types work on devices with the Snowball Edge Compute Optimized with GPU option\.

 All three compute instance types supported for use on Snowball Edge device options are unique to Snowball Edge devices\.
 Like their cloud\-based counterparts, these instances require Amazon Machine Images \(AMIs\) to launch\.
 You choose the AMI to be that base image for an instance in the cloud, before you create your Snowball Edge job\.